touero/carp/README.md

 ## Repository Introduction

 This is an integration task that encapsulates selenium twice, which allows us to crawl different websites with a set of encapsulated code and perform different task types.
-💕 If it's helpful to you, please star it. 💕
+💕 If it's helpful to you or cloning it, please star it.
+This is maximum encouragement for open-source contributors💕
 > Currently, this repository contains：
 >> 1. [下厨房](https://www.xiachufang.com/)
 >> 2. [心食谱](https://www.xinshipu.com/)